epage/epage.github.io/blog/dev/pr-style.md

 Similarly, respond to questions instead of making assumptions about their intent and pushing new code changes.
 Even if you decide to act on a question, still provide an answer and recognize that it might not be fully resolved.

+<a id = "d-resolve"></a>

+## Exercise caution in marking comments as resolved (D-RESOLVE)

+Leave the resolving of threads to the reviewer unless you are extremely confident in your change and/or answer.

+The reviewer needs to confirm how the change was resolved.
+Leaving it open keeps it visible in their backlog.

 # Commit structure